CESARBR/knot-virtualthing/README.md

 To install KNoT Protocol, you have to follow the instructions below:

 1. `git clone git@github.com:CESARBR/knot-protocol-source.git`
-2. `git checkout KNOT-v02.01` to checkout to version 02.01
+2. `git checkout 891d01d ` to checkout to a hash on devel branch.
 3. Follow instructions on `README` file

 ### Install libmodbus